IMPACT Proposal Guidelines

 - project timeline

-- supplemental visual material might include proposal drawings, sketches, photographs, diagrams, or any other visual material to support your IMPACT proposal.
+- visual material that might include proposal drawings, sketches, photographs, diagrams, or any other visual material to support your IMPACT proposal.

 Please note: No proposed projects may be used for course credit.
 While we welcome projects that stem from or lead to curricular work, no IMPACT financial award can be given to curricular projects.